Navigating ad fraud and consumer privacy abuse in programmatic advertising – TechCrunch

 Business leaders need to prioritize brand safety and compliance

-In addition to navigating the complex world of ad quality, brands must now consider whether the publishers they are working with are brand-safe and compliant with the latest consumer privacy and compliance laws.
+In addition to navigating the complex world of ad quality, brands must now consider whether the publishers they are working with are brand safe and compliant with the latest consumer privacy and compliance laws.

 Pixalate’s May 2021 estimates show that 22% of Apple App Store apps and 9% of Google Play Store apps that serve programmatic advertisements don’t have a privacy policy.
 This is significant because there are already documented cases of consumer data being misused as part of ad fraud schemes.
 And 70% of Google Play Store apps have at least one of what Google calls “dangerous permissions,” an increase of 5% in 2020.
 Additionally, of apps that serve programmatic ads, 80% of Apple App Store apps and 66% of Google Play Store apps count children aged 12 and under as part of their audience, which brings COPPA compliance risks into the equation as well.